 Of course, if you have a diagnosed Nickel allergy, I do recommend finding low-Nickel (or Nickel-free) sources of stainless steel (Ikea has inexpensive choices that fit the bill and there are some other examples here on the site as well).
 Otherwise, I do not personally have a concern when stainless steel products are used as intended.
 Also, of course, if you have hemochromatosis (and therefore a specific diagnosed medical reason to be concerned about the use of cast iron cookware), all cast iron should be avoided.
 I am not a doctor, but that’s what the medical experts say!

 Cookware the Rubin Family avoids in our home:

-I have been doing this work (independent testing of consumer goods) for about 11 years now (almost 12, I guess!), and I have developed these guidelines (below) based on tens of thousands of items I have personally tested.
+I have been doing this work (independent testing of consumer goods) since 2009, and I have developed these guidelines (below) based on tens of thousands of items I have personally tested.
 One thing a long-time reader or fan of my website will probably be able to tell you is that I prefer to tell my readers what not to buy (vs. offering them suggestions of what to buy)!
 So this is a list of things you might want to consider NOT buying: